Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 ## Immovable Objects

 _Immovable_ objects are fixed in place and cannot be moved.
 The outer walls of the arena are also immovable and are permanently fixed in place to prevent the player/agent from escaping the arena.
+Immovable objecs are available from Animal-AI v2.0.0.

 ### Wall